 In most cases the Kayak/Canoe club in a university will be the best club to join.
 That can pretty much be guaranteed.

-The quality of outdoor gear is getting better year on year.
-It’s important that if you are starting out paddling that a certain amount of time will be spent in the water and that it’s probably going to be cold.
+The quality of outdoor gear is getting better year on year and paddling gear is no exception.
+It’s important that if you are starting out paddling that you realise that a certain amount of time will be spent in the water and that it’s probably going to be cold.
 Getting gear that will help you stay warm and comfortable will increase the chance of you sticking with this great sport.
 As with most sports you can start off really cheap and work your way up as you get more into it.
 Clubs tend to have a good supply of safety kit, wetsuits, paddles and boats.
 However having some of your own personal kit is a great idea.
 In most cases all you need is some footwear you don’t mind getting wet (e.g. trainers), a long sleeved thermal top (or two) and a swimming costume.
 Primark, M&S or an outdoor shop are the best places to look for thermals.
 Alternatively go online.

 Go for synthetic or wool, cotton is pretty much useless when wet.
 A good set of thermals will make a world of difference when starting out.
 If it’s really cold layering up a couple of thermal tops is a much better/efficient way to stay warm than using one thicker layer.
 I own thermals from a range of brands and all have been well used over a number of years and proved to be a sound investment.
 These include synthetic thermals from Helly Hansen and Sub Zero and wool (merino) thermals from Howies, Icebreaker, and Smartwool.